 About 90 genera and 1900 species, cosmopolitan but particularly well represented in temperate regions; 23 genera with c.
 120 species in Australia.

 Many members of the family are cultivated for ornament, e.g. Digitalis (Foxglove), Antirrhinum (Snapdragon).
 Digitalis is the source of the drug digitalin, used in heart medicine.
-Stemodia is used by some Australian aboriginal groups in the treatment of various ailments.
+Stemodia is used by some Aboriginal people in the treatment of various ailments.

 Corolla measurements are from the point of insertion to the apex of the upper side; spurs, if present, are measured from their apex to the base of the corolla at the level of the ovary.